Why You Should Try It

 For the next 15 minutes, write continuously about what you imagine this best possible future to be.
 Use the instructions below to help guide you through this process.

 - It may be easy for this exercise to lead you to examine how your current life may not match this best possible future.
 You may be tempted to think about ways in which accomplishing goals has been difficult for you in the past, or about financial/time/social barriers to being able to make these accomplishments happen.
 For the purpose of this exercise, however, we encourage you to focus on the future—imagine a brighter future in which you are your best self and your circumstances change just enough to make this best possible life happen.

 - This exercise is most useful when it is very specific—if you think about a new job, imagine exactly what you would do, who you would work with, and where it would be.
 The more specific you are, the more engaged you will be in the exercise and the more you’ll get out of it.

 - Be as creative and imaginative as you want, and don’t worry about grammar or spelling.

 Evidence It That Works

 Sheldon, K. M., & Lyubomirsky, S. (2006).
 How to increase and sustain positive emotion: The effects of expressing gratitude and visualizing best possible selves.
 Journal of Positive Psychology, 1(2), 73-82.

-People who completed the Best Possible Self exercise daily for two weeks showed increases in positive emotions right after the two-week study ended.
+Undergraduate students in Missouri who completed the Best Possible Self exercise daily for two weeks showed increases in positive emotions right afterward.
 Those who kept up with the exercise even after the study was over continued to show increases in positive mood one month later.

 By thinking about your best possible future self, you can learn about yourself and what you want in life.
 This way of thinking can help you restructure your priorities in life in order to reach your goals.
 Additionally, it can help you increase your sense of control over your life by highlighting what you need to do to achieve your dreams.